nextcloud/documentation/admin_manual/configuration_files/external_storage/google.rst

 Google Drive
 ============

+.. warning:: An app for Google Drive support is still in development for NC 13: https://github.com/owncloud/files_external_gdrive

 Nextcloud uses OAuth 2.0 to connect to Google Drive.
 This requires configuration through Google to get an app ID and app secret, as Nextcloud registers itself as an app.